ffurkanerdal/PCAT/README.md

 Contact
     - The messages to be added to the messages page are created here
 - Messages
     - The messages created on the contact page are listed here
 - Add New Post
+    - Created posts are also listed at home

 ## Installition